We believe that education leads to stewardship.

 Associate members have not completed the member requirements, but have the desire to work as naturalists and are interested in continuing education and sharing information.
 Associate members are can upgrade to full members once they have worked for one year.

-For more information on SSAMN membership please contact Cindy Hansen at 360-378-4710 ext.
-23 or email us at email@example.com.
+For more information on SSAMN membership please contact Tracie Merrill at 360-378-4710 ext.
+23, email us at email@example.com or join online.

 Who are SSAMN Naturalists?